 Disinfecting an office might seem daunting at first, especially if you have a large and spacious workplace that accommodates hundreds of employees each day.
 However, knowing the problem areas that you should be focusing on does help.
 While simply sanitizing these office elements is not enough, doing so does create a significant difference in making your office space a healthier environment to work with.

 As we have mentioned, keyboards are definitely a cause for concern.
 After all, we can’t expect employees to wash their hands before and after using their keyboard.
 Hence, this makes them a perfect breeding ground for germs.
 What’s even more problematic is that viruses (such as those that can cause flu) can stay alive on a hard surface for up to 18 hours.

-Fortunately, keyboards are simple to clean.
+Fortunately, laptops and keyboards are simple to clean.
 First, make sure that they are unplugged.
 Then, remove dust and other particles with a can of compressed air.
 You can then disinfect it with the use of cleansing wipes.

 Another computer equipment that can cause problems even in a hygiene workplace is a computer mouse.
 It’s even safe to assume that it’s as unsafe as your keyboard.
 You can actually disinfect it in the same way as you did your keyboard.
 Just make sure to use a new piece of cleansing wipes in doing so.

 Phones and Headsets